Welcome to the Techcentre

 Senior Technical Consultant

-Josh studied Business Studies at the University of Lincoln before beginning to work in financial services, initially in defined benefit pension fund management and more recently in corporate workplace pensions and benefits.
-He joined the AJ Bell Technical Team in 2019, providing technical support to various teams, and is also involved in delivering technical training to staff.
+Joshua studied Business Studies at the University of Lincoln before beginning to work in financial services, initially in defined benefit pension fund management and more recently in corporate workplace pensions and benefits.
+He joined the AJ Bell Technical Team in 2019, providing technical support to various teams.
+He’s also involved in delivering technical training to staff.

 Lisa Webster